How to avoid travel bulge syndrome

 Maybe you’re up before sunrise to get a couple of hours’ training in before work, or you cycle further at the weekends than your friends would contemplate driving, or you perhaps you like to run marathons for fun.
 Either way, you like your sport with a side-serve of sufferance.

-If this sounds like you, then you’ll need an adventure that can match your thirst for endurance.
+If this sounds like you, then you’ll need an adventure holiday that can match your thirst for endurance.
 Start by choosing an environment that’s likely to provide just the right challenging conditions – something with the right amount of gradient and the least amount of oxygen to push you to your limits… How does a mountain range sound?

 Classic Cols of the Tour de France

 If two wheels is your preferred method of torture, then you can’t get better than the Tour de France.
 And since it takes a lifetime to train for the race itself, this trip is the perfect alternative for those of us who didn’t quite make the cut professionally.

 If you’re a serious endurance runner, you might consider tackling the punishing multistage Mustang Trail Race, that takes you through the rugged Upper Mustang landscapes of Nepal.
 Not for the lighthearted, this is adventure racing at its most hardcore, and participants will need to run approximately 200km over ten days at altitudes up to 4,300m (14,100ft) with 8200m (27,00ft) of elevation gain.
 And at the end of the adventure you can kick back and explore Nepal – one of the world’s most iconic backpacking destinations.